AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons descriptions/Iä, Iä, Cthulhu fhtagn!.md

 ---
 tags: items
 type: weapons, description
-description: "*Consecration* is first legendary upgrade to *Menacing Lantern* weapon."
+description: "*Iä, Iä, Cthulhu fhtagn!* is first legendary upgrade to *Menacing Lantern* weapon."
 upgrade: legendary
 ---
+*Formerly known as Consecration.*
 ___
 >[!attention] This weapon is a legendary upgrade of [[Lantern of Randolph Carter]].
 ___